Zhang Jingyin: Career

 In 2013, Zhang at the age of 14 started learning to play volleyball at Xuzhou Tsinghua Middle School.
 He was 1.7 meters tall at the time.

 In April 2015, Zhang accompanied by his mother, came to the second team of Zhejiang Men's Volleyball Team.
 And under the recommendation of coach Li Quncheng, Zhang transferred to Xinhe Middle School, a traditional volleyball school that combines physical education and paved the way for him to eventually enter the professional team in Wenling, Zhejiang.

 On January 20, 2017, Zhang was selected for the first time in the National Junior Men's Volleyball Team to compete in the 2017 Asian Boys' U19 Volleyball Championship in Myanmar.
 He is also the team's top scorer, averaging 28.5 points per game and the biggest contributor to win the team's bronze medal.

 In August 2017, Zhang with other three players of Zhejiang second team was promoted to Zhejiang's main team after they won as the runners up in the Tianjin National Games.

 In 2018, Zhang was selected for the first time as a member of the National Senior Men's Volleyball Team.

+In 2025, Belogorie officially terminated its contract with Jingyin Zhang due to his ongoing knee injury and his slow recovery process in China.